Calathea spp.

 nativeRegion

-Tropical Central and South America, especially Brazil.
+Tropical understories of Central and South America, especially Brazil.

 usdaZones